“…it makes the depressing danceable.” - DIY

 Oh800 started making noise together in 2016 with the aim of “making music to move to” and released Shoulda Known It last year, which found its way onto numerous Spotify compilations and now has over 750k plays.
 Since then, Oh800 have received praise from the likes of BBC 6Music’s Steve Lamacq and BBC Radio 1’s Huw Stephens, as well as Clash, DIY, The Line of Best Fit and With Guitars to name but a few.
 With Character Building, the band intend to captivate listeners further with their unique blend of ranting, spacey post-punk.

-Character Building is out on 2nd November 2018 via Infinite Jest Records.
+Character Building is out now via Infinite Jest Records.